joaquin40/Convolutional-neural-network/README.md

 ## Conclusion

 CNN model with data augmentation accuracy improve to classify the 100 unique classes.
-The 95% CI of accuracy is between 0.4654 and  0.485 thus there is room for improvement in the Neural Network to improve the classification model.
+The 95% CI of accuracy is between 0.4654 and  0.485.
+There is room for improvement in the Neural Network to improve the classification model.